 You may not be able to visually see the problems of a Frenchie, but you can probably hear the results in the dog's breathing.
 Dogs with this syndrome experience labored breathing after minimal exercise.
 They may even need surgery to help improve their breathing.

 Allergies tend to be one of the most common health issues that afflict French bulldogs.
-According to Canna-Pet, allergies are often linked to a Frenchie's diet and can be triggered by meats, dairy products, wheat, and other ingredients.
+Allergies are often linked to a Frenchie's diet and can be triggered by meats, dairy products, wheat, and other ingredients.
 Because environmental factors like pollen, mold, dust, and other factors can also trigger allergies, diagnosing the exact cause can be a challenge.

 Vets may use intradermal skin testing to narrow down the potential allergy causes, but an elimination test may be the only way to truly get to the root of a dog's issues.